IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 Here, $$I_A$$ is the indicator function of a set $$A$$.
 As before, in order for the $$p_i$$’s to sum up to one, it is common to set $$q_m := 1$$.

-Third, still given $$\{ k_i \}$$, the parameters of the mixture components, $$\{
+Third, given $$\{ k_i \}$$ and $$\{ x_i \}$$, the parameters of the mixture
-\theta_i \}$$ are updated.
+components, $$\{ \theta_i \}$$, are updated.
 This is done by sampling from the posterior distribution of each component.
-In this case, the posterior is a prior of choice that is combined with the data distribution, which is $$P_x$$, using the data points that are currently allocated to the corresponding component.
-In order to streamline this step, a conjugate prior for the data distribution is commonly utilized, which we shall illustrate shortly.
+In this case, the posterior is a prior of choice that is updated using the data points that are currently allocated to the corresponding component.
+In order to streamline this step, a conjugate prior for the data distribution, $$P_x$$, is commonly utilized, which we shall illustrate shortly.

-The Gibbs procedure above is very flexible.
+To recapitulate, a single draw from the posterior is obtained in a number of steps where parameters or groups of parameters are updated in turn, while treating the other parameters as known.
+This Gibbs procedure is very flexible.
 Other parameters can be inferred too, instead of setting them to fixed values.
-An important example is the concentration parameter, $$\lambda$$.
-This parameter controls the formation of clusters, and one might let the data decide what the value should be, in which case a step similar to the third one is added to the process to update
+An important example is the prior volume, $$\lambda$$.
+This parameter controls the formation of clusters, and one might let the data decide what the value should be, in which case a step similar to the third one is added to the procedure to update
 $$\lambda$$.
 This will be also illustrated below.

 ## Illustration